AsadKhanDigital/llmKanren/README.md

 # llmKanren

-Using Large Languages Models to Guide Symbolic Search in MiniKanren
+Using Large Language Models (LLMs) to Guide Symbolic Search in miniKanren